-As of December 31, 2022, we held \$683.5 million in cash and cash equivalents available to support our operations; \$10.8 billion of AFS securities, MSR, and derivative assets held at fair value; and \$10.4 billion of outstanding debt in the form of repurchase agreements, borrowings under revolving credit facilities, term notes payable and convertible senior notes.
-During the three months ended December 31, 2022, the debt-to-equity ratio funding our AFS securities, MSR and Agency Derivatives, which includes unsecured borrowings under convertible senior notes, decreased from 5.5:1.0 to 4.4:1.0 due to decreased financing on Agency RMBS and MSR.
-During the year ended December 31, 2022, the debt-to-equity ratio funding our AFS securities, MSR and Agency Derivatives, which includes unsecured borrowings under convertible senior notes, increased from 3.2:1.0 to 4.4:1.0 due to increased financing on Agency RMBS and MSR as well as a decrease in equity.
-During the three and twelve months ended December 31, 2022, our economic debt-to-equity ratio funding our AFS securities, MSR and Agency Derivatives, which includes unsecured borrowings under convertible senior notes, implied debt on net TBA cost basis and net payable (receivable) for unsettled RMBS, decreased from 7.5:1.0 to 6.3:1.0 and increased from 4.8:1.0 to 6.3:1.0, respectively.
+As of December 31, 2023, we held \$729.7 million in cash and cash equivalents available to support our operations; \$11.5 billion of AFS securities, MSR, and derivative assets held at fair value; and \$9.9 billion of outstanding debt in the form of repurchase agreements, borrowings under revolving credit facilities, term notes payable and convertible senior notes.
+During the three and twelve months ended December 31, 2023, the debt-to-equity ratio funding our Agency and non-Agency investment securities, MSR and servicing advances, which includes unsecured borrowings under convertible senior notes, decreased from 5.2:1.0 to 4.5:1.0 and and increased from 4.4:1.0 to 4.5:1.0, respectively.
+The decrease for the three months ended December 31, 2023 was predominantly driven by a decrease in financing on Agency RMBS as a result of sales of the corresponding assets.
+The increase for the year ended December 31, 2023 was predominantly driven by an increase in financing on Agency RMBS purchases and MSR.
+During the three and twelve months ended December 31, 2023, our economic debt-to-equity ratio funding our Agency and non-Agency investment securities, MSR and servicing advances, which includes unsecured borrowings under convertible senior notes in financing on Agency RMBS purchases and MSR.
+During the three and twelve months ended December 31, 2023, our economic debt-to-equity ratio funding our Agency and non-Agency investment securities, MSR and servicing advances, which includes unsecured borrowings under convertible senior notes, implied debt on net TBA cost basis and net payable (receivable) for unsettled RMBS, decreased from 6.3:1.0 to 6.0:1.0 and 6.3:1.0 to 6.0:1.0, respectively.

-As of December 31, 2022, we held approximately \$344.6 million of unpledged AFS securities and Agency derivatives, which includes \$343.0 million of unsettled Agency RMBS purchases, and \$7.6 million of unpledged non-Agency securities.
-As a result, we had an overall estimated unused borrowing capacity on unpledged securities of approximately \$6.1 million.
-As of December 31, 2022, we held approximately \$26.9 million of unpledged MSR and \$51.2 million of unpledged servicing advances.
-Overall, on December 31, 2022, we had \$293.8 million unused committed and \$402.3 million unused uncommitted borrowing capacity on MSR financing facilities, and \$176.2 million in unused committed borrowing capacity on servicing advance financing facilities.
+As of December 31, 2023, we held approximately \$1.1 million of unpledged Agency securities and \$3.8 million of unpledged non-Agency securities.
+As a result, we had an overall estimated unused borrowing capacity on unpledged securities of approximately \$3.2 million.
+As of December 31, 2023, we held approximately \$4.1 million of unpledged MSR and \$63.5 million of unpledged servicing advances.
+Overall, on December 31, 2023, we had \$167.9 million unused committed and \$423.3 million unused uncommitted borrowing capacity on MSR financing facilities, and \$165.7 million in unused committed borrowing capacity on servicing advance financing facilities.
 Generally, unused borrowing capacity may be the result of our election not to utilize certain financing, as well as delays in the timing in which funding is provided, insufficient collateral or the inability to meet lenders' eligibility requirements for specific types of asset classes.
 On a daily basis, we monitor and forecast our available, or excess, liquidity.
 Additionally, we frequently perform shock analyses against various market events to monitor the adequacy of our excess liquidity.

-During the year ended December 31, 2022, we did not experience any material issues accessing our funding sources.
+During the year ended December 31, 2023, we did not experience any material issues accessing our funding sources.
 We expect ongoing sources of financing to be primarily repurchase agreements, revolving credit facilities, term notes payable, convertible notes and similar financing arrangements.
 We plan to finance our assets with a moderate amount of leverage, the level of which may vary based upon the particular characteristics of our portfolio and market conditions.